More Than A Dozen Jewish Centers Hit With Anonymous Bomb Threats

 Anonymous bomb threats rattled at least 16 Jewish community centers in the United States on Monday, according to the JCC Association of North America.

-The bomb threats were reportedly called into Jewish schools and centers in South Carolina, Tennessee, New Jersey, Florida, Maryland, and Delaware.
+The bomb threats were reportedly called into Jewish schools and centers in South Carolina, North Carolina, Tennessee, New Jersey, Florida, Maryland, Delaware, Georgia, and Pennsylvania.
 Local police evacuated some of the targeted buildings and conducted checks, finding no explosives.
 Many of the JCC centers resumed regular operations later that same day.

 Barry A. Abels, executive director of a JCC in Columbia, South Carolina, told The New York Times that the threat was delivered by an anonymous woman who called their phone line and “in a loud screaming voice kept saying there’s a bomb.”

-Note: UPDATE: This story has been updated with more information from the JCC Association of North America about the geographic spread of the threats.